 Although sandscape vegetation is resistant to natural disturbances, it is particularly sensitive to human use and is easily altered by trampling during the growing season.
 Historical disturbances of the sandscapes include construction and use of cordwood docks, logging camps, cabins, boat docks, and sand mining.
 The cuspate forelands of Ironwood, Otter, and York islands were used as ramps during logging operations and as a result were heavily impacted.
 Since the park was established, visitor use also has affected the sandscape vegetation.
 Sandscapes receive relatively high visitor use due to their accessibility and scenery.
 The result is that vegetation of several spits and beaches has been heavily impacted by human trampling (NPS 1999a).
 Monitoring has indicated degradation of vegetation on several of the park's sandscapes.
 Studies have documented declines in vegetative cover on sandscapes at Bear, Oak, and Long islands in 2004, and on Cat Island and Michigan Island sandspits in 2005 (NPS 2007a).
 The vegetative community on the Oak Island cuspate foreland has seen a lot of disturbance because of its long history of human use and current visitor use.
 However, since 2000 work has been underway to restore Oak Island's sandscape, including planting native plants, controlling nonnative species, and installing floating boardwalks to help direct and minimize visitor impacts (Van Stappen 2003).
-Sandscape restoration has also taken place on South Twin, Raspberry, Cat, and Stockton islands.
+Sandscape restoration has also taken place on South Twin and Raspberry islands and restoration work began on Cat and Long islands in 2008.